 In consultation with your supervisor, arrange a supervisory committee as soon as the thesis topic is known (one to two months after your start date).
 A committee meeting should ideally be held within the first three months of study.
-Please email the names of your committee members to the Graduate Secretary.
-G+PS recommends meeting regularly with your committee and to have at least one formal meeting per year.
+Please email the names of your committee members to the Graduate Coordinator G+PS recommends meeting regularly with your committee and to have at least one formal meeting per year.

 Selecting your Committee